-At the end of the fifth year there is an unallocated term in which students may undertake any type of clinical attachment they wish, or in fact, do nothing Objectives of the medical curriculum at all if they so desire, as this is not a formal part of the course.
+At the end of the fifth year there is an unallocated term in which students may undertake any type of clinical attachment they wish, or in fact, do nothing at all if they so desire, as this is not a formal part of the course.
 However, during this period most students seek a clerking attachment at a hospital or with a private practitioner, either locally, interstate or overseas.